Hybrid-Vector Retrieval for Visually Rich Documents: Combining Single-Vector Efficiency and Multi-Vector Accuracy: Experimental Results

 \subsection{Main Results}

 We first evaluate \method against state-of-the-art textual and visual retrieval models.
 As shown in Table~\ref{tab:main}, on average, \method preserves 99.89\% of ColQwen2.5’s retrieval performance while reducing FLOPs by 99.82\%.
 In M3DocVQA, its Stage~1 surpasses DSE by 7.73\% in Recall@1 with 79.67\% fewer FLOPs, and Stage~2 further improves performance by 2.27\% while using 99.81\% fewer FLOPs than ColQwen2.5.
 Notably, the clear performance gap between textual and visual methods in \benchmark and OpenDocVQA reveals the unique challenges of visual document retrieval.
-Refer to Appendix~\ref{app:exp-extended} for further experimental results.
+Table~\ref{tab:cross-query} in Appendix~\ref{app:exp-extended} further reports results separately for cross-page and single-page query types.